-During the initial certification of a re-flag MSP vessel, the U.S. Coast Guard accepts foreign non-USCG Approved equipment and systems that comply with the international conventions in accordance with the previous flag administration's guidelines.
-Non-USCG Approved equipment and systems will be evaluated for acceptance during the plan review process at MSC.
-This includes the installation of equipment and systems, which are not compulsory at the time of re-flag, but have been installed during the phase-in period of a corresponding regulation, so long as the equipment has been designed and installed in accordance with the IMO standards.
-As a condition of approval, MSC may request that the OCMI verify specific systems and/or arrangements at the time of the initial inspection.
-Accordingly, the attending MI should verify any structures, equipment, or systems as identified by the MSC to ensure agreement with the plans reviewed by the MSC or approved by the classification society and previous flag administration.
+During the initial certification of a reflag MSP vessel, the U.S. Coast Guard accepts foreign non-USCG Approved equipment and systems that comply with the international conventions in accordance with the previous flag administration's guidelines.
+This includes the installation of equipment and systems, which are not compulsory at the time of reflag, but have been installed during the phase-in period of a corresponding regulation, so long as the equipment has been designed and installed in accordance with the IMO standards.
+As a condition of acceptance, the OCMI may verify specific systems and/or arrangements at the time of the initial inspection.
+Accordingly, the attending MI should inspect any structures, equipment, or systems as necessary, to ensure agreement with the plans reviewed by the ACS.